-For the purposes of asset relief measures, assets should be classified along the lines of the illustrative tables 1 and 2 in Annex III.
+For the purposes of the measures, assets should be classified along the lines of the illustrative tables 1 and 2 in Annex 3.

-The determination of the real economic value for the purposes of this Communication (see Section 5.5) should be based on observable market inputs and realistic and prudent assumptions about future cash flows.
+The determination of the real economic value within the meaning of this Chapter of the Authority's State Aid Guidelines (see section 5.5) should be based on observable market inputs and realistic and prudent assumptions about future cash flows.

-The valuation method to be applied to eligible assets should be agreed at the Community level and could vary with the individual assets or baskets of assets concerned.
-Whenever possible, such valuation should be re-assessed in reference to the market at regular intervals over the life of the asset.
+The valuation method to be applied to eligible assets should be agreed at the EEA level and could vary with the individual assets or baskets of assets concerned.
+Whenever possible, such valuation should be re-assessed with reference to the market at regular intervals over the life of the asset.